 “Hmm…time for me to take my medicine.
 Excuse me.”
 (Smile and quickly walk away)

 They help you to respectfully shut a conversation down.
 By the way…they work for bad first dates too!

 More and more people are migrating from where they were raised and find that when they return, they’re quite different from those who stayed courtside.
 While out there forging a new life, they have adopted different practices and established different beliefs from those they were raised with.
 Needless to say, you can always return home but nothing and no one stays the same.
-Thus, we may find ourselves tossing stones in a glass house and casting judgment on those with which we share DNA.
-Yet but before you reach for another piece of granite, take a swig of humility and remember that you also used to be a player in that script.
+Thus, we may find ourselves tossing stones in a glass house and casting judgment on those with whom we share DNA.
+Yet before you reach for another piece of granite, take a swig of humility and remember that you also used to be a player in that script.
 Plus, it’s never wise to provoke the Keeper of the Photos.

 Family is family, right?
 We don’t get to pick them but we can choose to love them and love them we will.
-So, focus on good memories, be of service to one another, catch up on the latest goings-on and let your hair down just a fraction.
+So, focus on good memories, be of service to one another, catch up on the latest goings-on, and let your hair down just a fraction.
 Stay focused on being a conduit of love, peace, and joy and you will find that this just may be a very different gathering after all.